All Episodes

 Yeah, not a good golf day.

-I was not a good government.
+I was not a good golf.

 I did not have one meaningful shot in 18 holes on my team.

-It was us two versus those two.
+It was us two versus those two, and I did not have one meaningful shot.

 You know, the more regularly I play this game, the worse I get.

-No, live from Los Angeles because of the holiday coming up.
+No, live from Los Angeles, because of the holiday coming up.

 It's a special edition of Open Line Friday.